lele394/Fortran-N-Body-OpenMP-OpenACC/README.md

 ## Demo

-A python script called `main.py` can be found inside the `program` folder.
+You can test the program using `run.sh`.
+Alternatively, a python script called `main.py` can be found inside the `program` folder.
 Executing it will  display a demo menu for the code.
 Multiple options are available to fine tune your experience.

+You can also check a demo of this program [here](https://www.youtube.com/watch?v=KcrgcPCYEyM)

 ## Advanced usage